cdfoundation/soc/README.md

 This year CDF organizes GSoC for Jenkins, Spinnaker, Tekton, and Screwdriver.cd.

 ## Org Admins
+* Tara Hernandez (Google)
+* Kara de la Marck (CloudBees)

+If you need help with GSOC at CDF, you can submit a PR, file an issue at this repo or reach out to us at the #gsoc channel on [CDF Slack](https://cdeliveryfdn.slack.com/).

 ## Project Ideas
 If you are a project maintainer and consider mentoring during the GSoC 2021 cycle, please, submit your ideas below using the [template](PROJECT_IDEA_TEMPLATE.md).